mattrussi/gitlab-com-runbooks/docs/product_analytics/clickhouse-backup-restore.md

 }'
 ```

-5. Enable a private connection to the instance using the self-serve information: https://clickhouse.com/docs/en/manage/security/gcp-private-service-connect#add-endpoint-id-to-services-allow-list
+5. Enable a private connection to the instance using the [self-serve information](https://clickhouse.com/docs/en/manage/security/gcp-private-service-connect#add-endpoint-id-to-services-allow-list).
 6. Update the secrets and connection strings in [Vault](https://vault.gitlab.net/) to connect to the new instance. `gitlab-com/gitlab-org/analytics-section/product-analytics/analytics-stack/prd-278964/analytics-stack`
 7. Redeploy the latest version of the analytics-stack.
 8. Check the following on the [main team dashboard](https://dashboards.gitlab.net/d/da6cf9ea-d593-41ed-91c5-8536fd15c2fa/fe5b2275-5e92-58a0-a397-d2bdf8cd2e18?orgId=1&refresh=5m):